 Needless to say, the double-headed troller saw a limited lifespan in the world of bass fishing.
 Thankfully some smart electrical engineers figured out how to get more thrust from a single motor head.

-2021 Addendum.
-Since this article first appeared in 2012, RichZ and I have had a few discussions about it.
+Since this article first appeared, RichZ and I have had a few discussions about it.
 Rich says that the motor was designed to steer by varying the output of each motor.
 If you wanted to turn right, the left motor provided more thrust than the right motor and visa-versa.
 The motor head(s) itself didn’t turn by the foot pedal but, from what Rich said, you could turn the motor manually in the event it quit steering by thrust variation, which I guess it did frequently.

 On another front, if you look down in the bottom right of the ad, you’ll see the words, “A Concept of Lew Childre and Sons.”
 Below in the Ed’s Note and also the Past Reader Comments, you’ll see a lot of talk about Shag Shahid and his contribution to this motor.
 Shag was a close confidant of Childre but whose idea was it?
 Childre, Shahid’s or a combination of the two?
 I ask only because I’m curious due to the number of comments we’ve received and lost history is something that really interests me.